The Impact of Star Formation and Feedback Recipes on the Stellar Mass and Interstellar Medium of High-Redshift Galaxies: Regulating Star Formation

 The star formation history of the halo is very ``bursty''.
 Large fluctuations of nearly two orders of magnitude in SFR occur on Myr timescales (see bottom panel of Figure~\ref{fig:fid_SFH}).
 The first burst occurs with the formation of the first Pop.~III stars and the SFR slows down after the first Pop.~III SN event.
 Another strong burst of star formation occurs at $z\sim9.3$ which is induced by a major merger.
 Similar behavior is seen at $z\sim6.2$ where two smaller haloes initiate a three-way merger, which again induces star formation.

 To understand how well the feedback is regulating star formation, we use the { ROCKSTAR} halo finder \citep{Behroozi2013} to identify haloes in the simulation.
 We then assign star particles to haloes by selecting all star particles within the halo virial radius.
-For stars that are within the virial radius of more than one halo (which can happen during mergers or when there are subhaloes), we assign them to the halo that minimizes the distance divided by the halo virial radius.
+For stars particles that are within the virial radius of more than one halo (which can happen during mergers or when there are subhaloes), we assign them to the halo that minimizes $d/r_{\rm vir}$, where $d$ is the distance to the center of each halo.

 In Figure~\ref{fig:fid_smhm}, we plot the stellar~mass-halo~mass relation for the main halo for all snapshots after first star formation.
 We compare them to the inferred properties of $z=0$ dwarf galaxies from \cite{Read2017}, simulated galaxies at $z=6$ from the { SPHINX} simulation that was designed to study the high-redshift Universe, and simulated galaxies at $z=6.1$ in the Lagrangian patches of the \textsc{vintergatan} project that agrees well with data from the low-redshift Universe (\citealt{Rey2023Vintergatan}, Rey et al. in prep.).